eddgt/states-backend/README.md

 npm start
 ```

-Go to http://localhost:3003/api/states to test the app
+Go to http://localhost:3003/api/states to test the API

 ## Usage